 Sure you can!
 You might get less flavor due to the lower surface area in tempeh slices or tempeh cubes, but when pressed for time, this will still be an excellent recipe!

 Another option which is good for meal prepping is to make the sauce and stir fry your tempeh + aromatics, then store them in the fridge.
-Just before you want to serve them, reheat the stir-fried tempeh + aromatics on a pan, then add the sauce to glaze them.
+Just before you want to serve them, reheat the stir-fried tempeh + aromatics, then add the sauce to glaze them.
 You would then be done in just 5 minutes!

 Looking for More Easy Lunch/Dinner Recipes?